Why Is My Cat Coughing?

 Feline asthma

-There are many possible reasons for a cat to cough, but we’ll start with feline asthma and chronic bronchitis since they are the most common causes.
-In feline asthma, also known as feline allergic bronchitis, allergens trigger respiratory system inflammation, airway spasms, and increased mucus production.
+There are many possible reasons for a cat to cough, but one of the most common is feline asthmaopens in a new tab.
+Also known as feline allergic bronchitis, in feline asthma, allergens trigger respiratory system inflammation, airway spasms, and increased mucus production.
 Besides coughing, your cat may wheeze or appear winded after exercise.
-These triggers can be seasonal, like spring ‘pollening,’ or environmental, such as smoke, essential oilsopens in a new tab, dust, mold, potpourri, and household sprays.
+These triggers can be seasonal, like during spring”‘pollening,” or environmental, such as smoke, essential oilsopens in a new tab, dust, mold, potpourri, and household sprays.

 Feline bronchitis